 Eligibility Area Passport Washington Residence Status Students must be Washington Residents.
-Undocumented students may also be eligible Submit an Approved Application FAFSA or WASFA, or Passport Consent Form, or auto-enrolled through DCYF data exchange.
-High School Graduation Required High School graduation or equivalent such as GED® Initial Enrollment Timeframe Prior to 22nd birthday Usage Timeframe If enrolled by age 22, thru age 26 Is There a Family Income Limitation?
-The student must have financial need as determined by the financial aid office Maximum Terms of Usage 15 quarters/10 semesters of full-time usage (not prorated for part-time)
+Undocumented students may also be eligible Submit an Approved Application FAFSA or WASFA, or Passport Consent Form, or automatically verified through DCYF data exchange.
+High School Graduation Required High School graduation or equivalent such as GED® Initial Enrollment Timeframe Prior to 22 nd birthday Usage Timeframe If enrolled by age 22, thru age 26 Is There a Family Income Limitation?
+The student must have financial need as determinedby the financial aid office Maximum Terms of Usage 15 quarters/10 semesters of full-time usage (not prorated for part-time)

-1 The WASFA exists for students who meet Washington residency requirements, want to be considered for state financial aid, and are unable to file a FAFSA due to their immigration status.
+1The WASFA exists for students who meet Washington residency requirements, want to be considered for state financial aid, and are unable to file a FAFSA due to their immigration status or other reasons.
 It is also permissible to file a WASFA based on the personal choice to only apply for state aid, although this is not encouraged.